brainstormforce/wp-spectra/README.md

 * Fix: Resolved Buttons should consider button text as a string instead of html in multiple blocks.
 * Fix: Container - Does not work properly when it is used inside cover block.
 * Fix: Post Carousel - On reducing or increasing Post per page all items sticks to each other in editor.
-* Fix: Info Box - Some translation waas missing for some blocks.
+* Fix: Info Box - Some translations were missing.

 ### 2.0.13 - THURSDAY, 29th SEPTEMBER 2022 ###
 * Fix: Icon List - Bold/Italic style tag visible in aria-label attribute.